 If you don’t read Greek or are otherwise having trouble interpreting the artwork I would highly recommend one of the official Chora Museum guidebooks that both lead you through the story in the correct order as well as explain the stories being shown.
 As a number of these are much less known and in some cases apocryphal the book can be quite helpful.

-Unfortunately the building has been in a state of stalled restoration leaving the Nave (or naos, the main sanctuary under the main dome of the church) closed to visitors.
+Unfortunately, the building has been in a state of stalled restoration leaving the Nave (or naos, the main sanctuary under the main dome of the church) closed to visitors for some time.
 Apparently money to continue the restoration work had run out and so the work was abandoned for a couple of years.
 However, after long delays the work has begun again and though no date is being given at least there is now a hope of seeing the magnificent Nave.

 How To Get There

-As Chora Museum is in Edirnekapı, an interesting old neighborhood along the city walls, it’s well worth it to explore the area rather than just taking transit as close as possible.
-If you can manage the hills, the walk up from the Golden Horn (or Haliç in Turkish) will take you through some of Istanbul’s most interesting neighborhoods.
-The closest ferry stop is Ayvanseray, though Fener and Eyüp will lead you through more interesting neighborhoods and sights.
+As Chora Museum is in Edirnekapı, an interesting old neighbourhood along the city walls, it’s well worth it to explore the area rather than just taking transit as close as possible.
+If you can manage the hills, the walk up from the Golden Horn (or Haliç in Turkish) will take you through some of Istanbul’s most fascinating neighbourhoods.
+The closest ferry stop is Ayvanseray, though Fener and Eyüp will lead you through more interesting neighbourhoods and sights.

 Where To Stay

 As this is Istanbul your choices are basically endless.
 That being said, if Chora Museum is where you plan on spending all your time while in Istanbul then there is some conveniently close accommodation right around the museum.

 – The higher end Kariye Hotel is located right next to the Museum